For Terry McLaurin, the work comes first, then ‘the truth will come out on Sunday’

 “When the ball’s in the air, it’s his,” Orlovsky said.
 “I don’t know if that’s something you can teach.”

 McLaurin’s catch made the rounds on social media, eliciting raves from analysts and players alike.
 For a moment, he was a star, a celebrity, among receivers.
 Moments later, running back J.D.
-McKissic dove across the pylon for the game-winning touchdown.
+McKissic dived across the pylon for the game-winning touchdown.

 But when the sounds of the crowd chanting his name — “TER-RY!
 TER-RY!” — and the thrill of the victory faded, McLaurin returned to Northern Virginia to restart his routine.
 More film.
 More sound bites.
 More reps, more routes and more ways to gain an edge.